Democratic debates: Biden in firing line over immigration policy

 Candidates target former vice president over previous comments on women’s rights

-Wednesday night’s Democratic debate was always going to be the most compelling of this week’s two-night header in Detroit.

-All eyes were on former vice president Joe Biden whose clash with California senator Kamala Harris was the defining moment of last month’s debates in Miami.

-For much of the evening, Biden came under pressure from rivals on his previous policy stances from immigration, to women’s rights to criminal justice reform.
-Though his performance was shaky at times, he emerged from this debate in better shape than the first.
+Former US vice-president Joe Biden came under pressure from Democratic rivals for his previous policy stances on immigration, women’s rights and criminal justice reform during Wednesday night’s second debate in Detroit between 10 of the party’s presidential candidates.

+Though his performance was shaky at times, Biden emerged from this debate in better shape than after last month’s debate in Miami.

-The frisson between the two was evident within seconds of the two walking on stage.
+The tension between Biden and California senator Kamala Harris, who clashed fiercely in Florida, was evident within seconds of the two walking on stage.
 “Go easy on me kid,” said Biden as he shook his rival’s hand, a comment that was picked up by the microphones, and seen by many as patronising.

-As the debate opened, Biden and Harris plunged into a heated debate about healthcare.
+Biden and Harris then plunged into a heated exchange about healthcare.

 Biden echoed the arguments of many on the moderate wing of the party by describing the single-payer system as economically fanciful.

-“The plan, no matter how you cut it, costs $3 trillion,” he said of Ms Harris’ proposal, adding that Senator Bernie Sanders’ plan would cost $30 trillion.
+“The plan, no matter how you cut it, costs $3 trillion,” he said of Harris’s proposal, adding that senator Bernie Sanders’s plan would cost $30 trillion.
 “Mine is $750 billion,” he said.

 Immigration